Header

 - Commissioners hold an open meeting to discuss and vote on the ROO.

 Our focus is to strengthen the reliability of Arizona’s electricity infrastructure, provide power to new customers while protecting existing customers from bearing those expenses, support continuous improvements in meeting the needs of our customers, and keeping costs as low as possible.
 A key element of our request is a new tool which allows for smaller, annual price changes – that can be reductions or increases – based on the previous year’s expenses and investments.
+With these formula rates, APS would report each year how much it costs to serve customers, and make adjustments if necessary.
+If extra-large customers (like data centers) cause costs to rise, those costs will be assigned specifically to them.

 APS offers the highest discount and funding for limited-income utility customers in Arizona.
-In 2024, more than 82,000 limited-income customers received a 25%, 35% or up to 60% discount on their bill for approximately $46 million in savings.
-In addition, nearly 60,000 customers received more than $21 million in assistance from state, federal, APS shareholders and other sources.
+In 2025, more than 85,000 limited-income customers received a 25%, 35% or up to 60% discount on their bill for approximately $56 million in savings.
+In addition, nearly 21,000 customers received more than $12.7 million in assistance from state, federal, APS shareholders and other sources.
 We highly encourage and work closely with customers to find the financial assistance that will help them with their energy bills.
 Learn more.

-You are invited to participate in public comment sessions on this rate case organized by the Arizona Corporation Commission (ACC).
-Once they are scheduled, we’ll include information about those sessions on this webpage and in direct communications to customers.
+You are invited to participate in public comment sessions on this rate case organized by the Arizona Corporation Commission (ACC) at 1200 West Washington Street, Phoenix, Arizona 85007 or by calling 1-877-309-3457 and using passcode 801972877##:

-You can find additional documents related to this rate case on the ACC’s website (docket #E-01345A-25-010).
+You can find additional documents related to this rate case on the ACC’s website (docket #E-01345A-25-0105).